Howielyn/Gen3DistributionRoms/README.md

 ## Emulator Necessities

 - Patched Distribution ROMs
-- Emulator of choice that supports the wireless adapter (We cannot guarantee compatibility for your emualtor or choice)
+- Emulator of choice that supports the wireless adapter (We cannot guarantee compatibility for your emulator or choice)
 - Dump personal copy of Pokémon FireRed, LeafGreen, or Emerald onto your computer
 ## FAQ